Dar5han7/XML-Extractor/readme.md

 ## Introduction

-A configurable software package which will extract the required text based on the keyword and store it in the csv format.
+A configurable software package which will extract the required text based on the keyword and store it in a csv format.

 eg. <br />
 input<br />